the-teachingRSE-project/competencies/competencies.md

 \acp{IDE}, \gls{static-analysis} tools, \glspl{design-pattern} and documentation
 (for oneself and others).

+The RSE needs to be able to formulate and discuss structural and behavioural aspects of software on a more general level than through the code itself and often even before a first line of code is written.
+A set of tools and diagrams for effective and standardised communication about software on a meta level is provided by the \acp{UML}.
+As a modelling tool, it is directly related to \gls{MOD}.
+Additionally, it can be applied in various stages of the \gls{SWLC}, especially in the early stages, as a first documentation of the planned modular structure to facilitate
+\gls{DOCBB}, \gls{USERS}, \gls{PM} and \gls{TEAM}.

 The RSE needs to be able to choose appropriate algorithms and techniques (\gls{MOD} and \gls{NEW}).
 Apart from the technical feasibility, this choice is also informed by the values outlined in Section @sec:values.
 For example, the